About The Institute

 Renee Mitchell, JD, PhD.

-Research criminologist, President, American Society of Evidence Based Policing, Retired Sergeant, Sacramento, CA
+Research criminologist, Co-founder and Past President, American Society of Evidence Based Policing, Retired Sergeant, Sacramento, CA

 -